-IHME, working in close collaboration with research organizations in four countries, is developing methods to measure mortality, causes of death, and incidence of major illnesses where data are incomplete.
+IHME, working in close collaboration with research organizations in four countries, has developed methods to measure mortality, causes of death, and incidence of major illnesses where data are incomplete.

 The goal of the PHMRC Mexico Study was to offer better instruments and methods to countries for measuring population health where cause of death coding and information on disease prevalence is incomplete or inadequate.
 As part of the study, IHME pioneered new ways to collect cause of death information through verbal autopsies.